-I snagged this bag of faux leaves for just a few bucks.
-There is a variety of sizes and colors (which totally doesn’t matter since they are all getting a paint job anyway).
+I snagged this bag of faux leaves (affiliate link) for just a few bucks.
+There is a variety of sizes and colors (which totally doesn’t matter since they are all getting painted, anyway).
 I laid them out on four pieces of cardboard making sure I got a good mix of sizes in each group.
 Then I went a spray painted each group a different color.

 It took me less than 10 minutes to spray them all.
-You want to do this on a day when it’s not so windy because the leaves are really light and tend to get picked up easily.
-I attempted it one day and ended up trying again on another.
+You want to do this on a day when it’s not so windy because the leaves are really light and tend to get picked up easily (clearly, I attempted this on a windy day – it was a disaster).

-After the leaves were all dry I wanted to string them up on a large twig I had found.
-To do this I gave each leaf a very small cut just to create a little hole to string some raffia through.
+After the leaves were all dry I wanted to string them up on large twigs to create large scale fall decorations.
+To do this I gave each leaf a very small cut (you could use a hole puncher if you have one handy) just to create a little hole to string some raffia through.
 I tied different lengths of raffia to different leaves and tied and the other end to the twig.
-Really simple.
 No measuring, I just kind of eyeballed it.

 Currently, this is hanging above my chalkboard.
 I love the black background since it really makes the color of the leaves pop.